 How does a nonprofit prove that it makes the most of every dollar donated?
 How does a charitable organization convince its supporters that it deserves more funding?
 How does an agency measure the social impact of its technology investment?

-Executive directors needed a way to back up their arguments that better technology was allowing them to make a bigger impact.
-To help, TechBridge needed to standardize how its nonprofit clients capture and communicate outcomes of our technology investments.
-Basically, the “ROI Calculator” takes the input (dollars invested) in a technology project and calculates the return on investment (ROI) in savings (dollars saved, hours saved), and the number of additional clients served.
-Soon, this tool will be integrated into all TechBridge technology projects.
+Executive directors needed a way to back up their assertion that better technology allowed them to make a bigger impact.
+To help, TechBridge needed to standardize how its nonprofit clients capture and communicate the outcomes of investing in our technology solutions.
+Basically, the ROI Calculator takes the input (dollars invested) in a technology project and calculates the ROI in savings (dollars and hours saved) and the number of additional clients served.
+This tool will soon be integrated into all TechBridge technology projects.

 TechBridge is thrilled to share our nonprofit clients’ success stories and our own journey in measuring the impact of technology investments.
 This innovation is continuing to grow and evolve.
 Thanks to a collaborative project with a Georgia Tech student group, Epic Intentions, TechBridge has developed the ability to visualize outcomes from the ROI Calculator using Tableau dashboards, both at the individual nonprofit level and aggregated geographically by zip code in our three major communities (Georgia, Alabama, and Tennessee).
 In March, TechBridge co-presented with Los Angeles-based Mercy for Animals and Chicago-based National Immigrant Justice Center on the ROI Calculator at NTEN’s Nonprofit Technology Conference (NTC) event.